In this video you'll program the backdrop to change three times to showcase three projects you'd like to show off and describe.

 This starter project includes backdrops for all seven projects that you created in this club.

-Once you choose the three backdrops for your project, click the scripts tab to program them to change.
+Once you choose the three backdrops for your project, program them to change.

-But you can pair the “wait” version of this block with a “when backdrop switches to” event to wait until all the code under the event has run before moving on to the next piece of code.
+Switch Backdrop To and Switch Backdrop To And Wait work similarly but you compare the Wait version of this block with a When Backdrop Switches To event to wait until all the code under the event has run before moving onto the next piece of code.

-That sounds like it will work well for this project.
+That sounds like it'll work well for this project.

 That's because you haven't programmed anything to happen on each backdrop.